assaf/node-replay/README.md

 ## Geeking

-To make all that magic possible, *node-replay* replaces `require('http').request` with its own method.
-The replacement method returns a `ProxyRequest` object that captures the request options, headers and body.
+To make all that magic possible, **node-replay** replaces `require('http').request` with its own method.
+That method returns a `ProxyRequest` object that captures the request URL, headers and body.

 When it's time to fire the request, it gets sent through a chain of proxies.
-The first proxy to have a response and return it (via callback) terminates the chain.
-If a proxy doesn't have a response, it will still call that callback, with no arguments.
-The request will then pass to the next proxy in the chain.
+The first proxy to have a response, returns it (via callback, this is Node.js after all).
+That terminates the chain.
+A proxy that doesn't have a response still has to call the callback, but with no arguments.
+The request will then pass to the next proxy down the chain.

 The proxy chain looks something like this:

-- Logger dumps the request URL when `DEBUG=true`
+- Logger dumps the request URL when running with `DEBUG=true`
-- The pass-through proxy will pass the request to the actual endpoint in `bloody` mode, or when talking to `localhost`
+- The pass-through proxy will pass the request directly to the server in `bloody` mode, or when talking to `localhost`
-- The recorder proxy will either replay a captured request or talk to the actual endpoint and record the response, depending on the mode
+- The recorder proxy will either replay a captured request (if it has one), talk to the server and capture the response (in `record` mode), or pass to the next proxy
-- The pass-through proxy will pass the request to the actual endpoint in `cheat` mode
+- The pass-through proxy (2nd one) will pass the request to the server in `cheat` mode, return nothing in all other modes

-The pass-through proxy uses Node's HTTP client to send a request and capture the response, so it can be stored and replayed.

-The recorder proxy either replays a response from memory, or uses pass-through to get a response, store it, and replay it on the spot.

-Loading pre-recorded responses to memory, from where they can be replayed, and storing new ones on disk, is handled by the `Catalog`.
+Loading pre-recorded responses to memory, from where they can be replayed, and storing new ones on disk, is handled by ... cue big band ... the `Catalog`.

 ## Final words

-*node-replay* is released under the MIT license.
+**node-replay** is released under the MIT license.
 Pull requests are welcome.